arangodb/arangodb/Documentation/DocuBlocks/Rest/Views/put_api_view_properties_arangosearch.md

 @RESTURLPARAM{view-name,string,required}
 The name of the View.

-@RESTBODYPARAM{properties,object,optional,post_api_view_props}
+@RESTBODYPARAM{links,object,optional,post_api_view_links}
+Expects an object with the attribute keys being names of to be linked collections, and the link properties as attribute values.

+@RESTSTRUCT{[collection-name],post_api_view_links,object,optional,post_api_view_link_props}
+Name of a collection as attribute key.

+@RESTSTRUCT{analyzers,post_api_view_link_props,array,optional,string}
+The list of analyzers to be used for indexing of string values (default: ["identity"]).

+@RESTSTRUCT{fields,post_api_view_link_props,object,optional,post_api_view_fields}
-The View properties.
-If specified, then *properties* should be a JSON object containing the following attributes:
+The field properties.
+If specified, then *fields* should be a JSON object containing the following attributes:

-@RESTSTRUCT{cleanupIntervalStep,post_api_view_props,integer,optional,int64}
+@RESTSTRUCT{[field-name],post_api_view_fields,object,optional,object}
+This is a recursive structure for the specific attribute path, potentially containing any of the following attributes:
+*analyzers*, *fields*, *includeAllFields*, *trackListPositions*, *storeValues* Any attributes not specified are inherited from the parent.

+@RESTSTRUCT{includeAllFields,post_api_view_link_props,boolean,optional,bool}
+The flag determines whether or not to index all fields on a particular level of depth (default: false).

+@RESTSTRUCT{trackListPositions,post_api_view_link_props,boolean,optional,bool}
+The flag determines whether or not values in a lists should be treated separate (default: false).

+@RESTSTRUCT{storeValues,post_api_view_link_props,string,optional,string}
+How should the View track the attribute values, this setting allows for additional value retrieval optimizations, one of:
+- `"none"` (default): Do not store values by the View
+- `"id"`: Store only information about value presence, to allow use of the EXISTS() function

+@RESTBODYPARAM{cleanupIntervalStep,integer,optional,int64}
-Wait at least this many commits between removing unused files in the ArangoSearch data directory (default: 10, to disable use: 0).
+Wait at least this many commits between removing unused files in the ArangoSearch data directory (default: 2, to disable use: 0).
 For the case where the consolidation policies merge segments often (i.e. a lot of commit+consolidate), a lower value will cause a lot of disk space to be wasted.